Zwartmit/Zwartmit/README.md

 I'm **Brandon Alonso Urbano Zea**, a developer focused on building **digital solutions that solve real problems, optimize processes and improve efficiency** for companies, organizations and independent professionals.

-I have developed **15+ projects**, both personal and for clients in **Colombia and internationally**, building **scalable, well-structured and maintainable applications**.
+I have developed **15+ projects**, both personal and for clients in **Colombia and internationally**, building **scalable, well-structured and maintainable platforms**.

-I also integrate **artificial intelligence into my development workflow**, using models such as **Gemini, GPT and Claude** within professional environments like **Antigravity and Windsurf**, helping accelerate development and improve code quality.
+I also integrate artificial intelligence into my development workflow, using models such as **Gemini, GPT and Claude** within professional environments like **Antigravity and Windsurf**, helping accelerate development and improve code quality.

 I have also shared knowledge in educational spaces such as **Platzi**, where I gave a talk about **using AI as a personal tutor**.